If you or a loved one are ready to take a step towards recovery and rehabilitation from drug or alcohol addiction, please take these steps…

 Get in touch with one of our intake specialists to begin the process or get more information.
 We are here to help.

-Intake varies from 24 hours to 2 weeks depending on time needed to very documents or if detox is needed.
+Intake varies from 24 hours to 2 weeks depending on the time needed to gather documents or if detox is needed first (usually only if the boy has been deeply addicted for a long time).
 In processing an application, we consider:

 - Insurance Options